satvikprakash/Local-repo/README.md

-This is a local repository which was pushed to the remote repositary as the main branch
+This is a local repository <br>Which was pushed to the remote repositary as the main branch